jorgearango/llmapper/prompt-rdf.md

 - All concepts must have the same tense and number (singular or plural)
 - Use U.S. English spelling

 Be comprehensive.
-Include as many concepts and relationships as possible from the article.
-But _only_ include material from the article.
+Include as many concepts and relationships as possible from the input.
+But _only_ include material from the input.

 This is the article you will render in RDF format: